-Is there a way to change the owner of a dashboard?
-Or can we have more than one owner of a dashboard?
+Is there a way to change the owner of a board?
+Or can we have more than one owner of a board?

 Within Google Workspace / G Suite domain, Google Workspace / G Suite Admin can move ownership of all files, including Kanbanchi boards, to other members of the organisation.
 This option is very useful when one user leaves, and another comes in his place.

 The board owner can transfer ownership to another user by clicking Share in the app or within Google Drive.